 - Place orange in blender followed by the frozen strawberries and mango.

 - Blend, stopping to scrape down sides, until smooth.
+Feel free to add water to help it blend, yet you want it to be thick.
 The texture should be similar to soft serve ice cream.

 - Transfer to a bowl and top with desired toppings.